 This is as obvious as it is essential when it comes to your marketing campaign launch.
 Sometimes we so badly want to see our campaign out there, we forget to check if it’s actually appealing to our target market.

-So best to avoid spending money on your ego rather than growing your small business: Make sure there’s a real chance that enough people of your intended audience will react positively to your campaign.
+Passion is great!
+But, let’s face it – it’s best to avoid spending money on your ego when it should go towards growing your small business.
+Make sure there’s a real chance that enough people of your intended audience will react positively to your campaign.

 Take the time to define your ideal client and find out what they need, want and how they make buying decisions.
 It’s the foundation of all your future marketing campaigns and getting it right is vital for your success.